What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 It’s an interesting case study.

 On one side of the field, there’s Atlanta’s Julio Jones, who has been one of the top wide receivers in the league since being drafted No. 6 overall in 2011.
-He’s everything you want in a wideout: 6-feet-3, 220 pounds, fast, tough.
+He’s everything you want in a wideout: 6-foot-3, 220 pounds, fast, tough.

 On the other side is Seattle’s Tyler Lockett, who is hardly anyone’s top pick as the archetype for a No. 1 receiver in the NFL.

-But Lockett, at 5-10 and 182 pounds, has become just that for the Seahawks this season, and his camaraderie with Wilson is everything a team could ask out out of a QB-WR connection.
+But Lockett, at 5-10 and 182 pounds, has become just that for the Seahawks this season, and his camaraderie with Wilson is everything a team could ask out of a QB-WR connection.

-Lockett’s 14 touchdown receptions since the start of the 2018 are fourth-most in the NFL.
+Lockett’s 14 touchdown receptions since the start of the 2018 season are fourth most in the NFL (and two more than Jones).

-“The past couple years have been really on point with what we want to be able to do,” Wilson said, adding: “I think anybody that wants to be great, you’ve got to have great teammates and other people around you that allow that to happen.
+“The past couple years have been really on point with what we want to be able to do,” Wilson said.
+“I think anybody that wants to be great, you’ve got to have great teammates and other people around you that allow that to happen.
 He makes it look easy for me.”

 COACHING DECISION TO WATCH